Singapore (PRWEB) August 29, 2012

 Mr. Satish Bakhda, General Manager and Head of Operations at Rikvin, expressed concern that higher taxes will impact Singapore’s reputation as Asia’s preferred business capital and relocation destination for high-flying professionals.

 “Over the years, we have consistently attracted billions of dollars in foreign investments because of our pro-business environment,” observed Mr. Bakhda.
-“Among other factors, Singapore’s tax structure has drawn several high profile entrepreneurs to setup a Singapore company and create a base in our city-state.
+“Among other factors, Singapore’s tax structure has drawn several high profile entrepreneurs to open a Singapore company and create a base in our city-state.
 Elevated tax rates will potentially affect Singapore’s attractiveness as an ideal business destination.”

 Mr. Bakhda continued, “As we face uncertain economic prospects, we should all heed PM Lee’s call to build a more compassionate and inclusive society.
 To mitigate its population trends, Singapore should continue to attract and retain high-skilled foreigners seeking a Singapore personalized employment pass.”